Jack Oakie: Oakridge estate

 Jack and Victoria Oakie lived their entire married life at "Oakridge", their 11 acre estate at 18650 Devonshire Street in Northridge, a suburb of Los Angeles in the San Fernando Valley.
 They acquired the former "Marwyck" estate of actress Barbara Stanwyck in 1940.
 Stanwyck commissioned the original residence designed by Paul Williams.
 Oakie planted a citrus orchard and bred Afghan Hounds, at one time having up to 100 dogs on the property.

 Victoria Oakie continued to live there after her husband's death and bequeathed the estate to the University of Southern California, which sold it to developers.
-After two failed attempts to develop the property, Oakridge was acquired by the City of Los Angeles in December, 2009.
+After two failed attempts to develop the property, Oakridge was acquired by the City of Los Angeles in December 2009.
 Oakridge is considered to be one of the last remnants of the large Northridge equestrian estates, famed for former thoroughbred breeding.
 The city plans to use the property as a park and community event center.
 The Paul Williams house and the grounds are Los Angeles Historic-Cultural Monument #484.

 Legacy

 In 1981, the "Jack Oakie Lecture on Comedy in Film" was established as an annual event of the Academy of Motion Picture Arts and Sciences.
 At the inaugural presentation, Oakie was described as "a master of comic timing and a beloved figure in the industry."

+The Jack Oakie Endowed Chair in Comedy at the School of Cinematic Arts at the University of Southern California was established in 2003.

 Jack Oakie's star on the Hollywood Walk of Fame is at 6752 Hollywood Boulevard, and his hand and footprints can be found at Grauman's Chinese Theater in Hollywood.

 A small display celebrating the comedy and fame of Jack Oakie is at Motion Picture & Television Country House and Hospital in Woodland Hills, California.
+There is also a display case of his personal effects, jewelry, etc. at the Valley Relics Museum in Van Nuys, California.
 There is a plaque in the ground in front of the home where he was born in Sedalia, Missouri.

-Jack Oakie is mentioned in the Coen Brothers film Barton Fink as the favorite actor of Charlie, a character played by John Goodman.
+Jack Oakie is mentioned in the Coen brothers film Barton Fink as the favorite actor of Charlie, a character played by John Goodman.